Sustainability Studies Minor Program

 CLEI 81B/EART 81B NOT OFFERED IN 2016 or 2017 (Winter) “Fundamentals of Environmental Science.”
 Addresses major issues in physical and biological environmental sciences and provides tools to critically evaluate, debate, and make informed choices regarding one's own impact on the environment.
 Topics include: climate change, water resources, air pollution, evolution, ecology (from populations to ecosystems), and conservation.
 Quantitative problem solving is an integral part of this course.

-CLEI 81C/EE 81C NOT OFFERED IN SPRING 2016 or 2017 (Spring) “Designing a Sustainable Future.”
+CLEI 81C/EE 81C (Spring) “Designing a Sustainable Future.”
 Introduces key technological solutions to environmental problems; discusses their underlying principles; and examines their societal dimensions.
 Topics include: conventional and renewable energy; emerging technologies for transportation, energy efficiency clean water; planetary engineering; and lean manufacturing.

 PHYS 2 (Spring) “Elementary Physics of Energy.”
 The physics of energy developed in a course accessible to non-science majors as well as science majors.
 Fundamental principles and elementary calculations, at the level of basic algebra, developed and applied to the understanding of the physics of energy.
 Topics include fossil fuels, renewable energy, solar cells and waste energy, waste-energy recovery, nuclear power, and global greenhouse effects.